jaspector

 County offices (including the Judge/Executive's office) are open 8:00 a.m. - 4:00 p.m.
 CT; the state plumbing inspector has Friday office hours (8:00 - 9:30 a.m.
 CST) and the health department can be reached during normal courthouse hours.

-Typical inspection sequence: The local building inspector coordinates with the state trade inspectors once plans are approved; the exact inspection sequence is handled case-by-case through those contacts.
+Typical sequence: The local building inspector coordinates with the state trade inspectors once plans are approved; the exact inspection sequence is handled case-by-case through those contacts.

-Do I need a building permit in unincorporated Clinton County, KY?
+01 Do I need a building permit in unincorporated Clinton County, KY?

 All construction, alterations, additions, and change-of-use projects that must comply with 815 KAR 7:120 (Kentucky Building Code) or 815 KAR 7:125 (Kentucky Residential Code) as adopted by the county ordinance (2024-04-11-I effective May 9, 2024).

-How do I apply for a building permit in unincorporated Clinton County, KY?
+02 How do I apply for a building permit in unincorporated Clinton County, KY?

-1. Obtain the county's building code ordinance/materials from the Judge/Executive's office (courthouse, 2nd floor) to understand the 815 KAR 7:120/7:125 requirements and obtain any required forms.
+To apply for a building permit in unincorporated Clinton County, KY, follow these steps: 1.
+Obtain the county's building code ordinance/materials from the Judge/Executive's office (courthouse, 2nd floor) to understand the 815 KAR 7:120/7:125 requirements and obtain any required forms.
 2. Prepare plans and documentation that align with the Kentucky Building Code/Kentucky Residential Code and coordinate with the local building inspector (City of Albany inspector Wes Finley) plus any state inspectors for plumbing/electrical/HVAC as listed by DHBC.
 3. Submit the application package to the Judge/Executive's office; once the county and contracted inspectors sign off, the permit is issued and inspections are scheduled via the inspector contacts.

-How long does it take to get a building permit in unincorporated Clinton County, KY?
+03 How long does it take to get a building permit in unincorporated Clinton County, KY?

-How do I schedule a building inspection in unincorporated Clinton County, KY?
+04 How do I schedule a building inspection in unincorporated Clinton County, KY?

-Inspections can be scheduled via: Local Building Inspector - Wes Finley, Clinton County Health Department (plumbing/health inspections).
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in unincorporated Clinton County, KY via: Local Building Inspector - Wes Finley, Clinton County Health Department (plumbing/health inspections).